ibpsa/project1-boptest/docs/design/source/forecasts.rst

 Configuration of Uncertainty in BOPTEST by Users
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The forecast uncertainty can be configured by users in the followinng ways:
+The forecast uncertainty can be configured by users in the following ways:

 - **Whether uncertainty is enabled**: Users can choose whether they want deterministic or stochastic forecasts.
 - **Which forecast variables are affected**: Uncertainty may be applied to ambient temperature, global horizontal irradiation (GHI), or both.
 - **The uncertainty scenario**: Forecasts may follow low, medium, or high uncertainty levels, representing varying degrees of forecast error.
 - **The seed for randomization**: Users can define a fixed seed value to ensure reproducibility of stochastic forecast realizations across simulation runs.

 Users use the BOPTEST API to configure forecast uncertainty.
-Specifically, new scenario options
+Specifically, scenario parameters
-have been added to the :code:`/scenario` request for :code:`temperature_uncertainty` and :code:`solar_uncertainty`,
+are available in the :code:`/scenario` request for :code:`temperature_uncertainty` and :code:`solar_uncertainty`,
-which can each take values of :code:`low`, :code:`medium`, or :code:`high` if a user wants to enable uncertainty.
+which can each take values of :code:`None` (default), for deterministic, or :code:`low`, :code:`medium`, or :code:`high` if a user wants to enable uncertainty.
-A user can also define a :code:`seed` parameter with any integer value.
+A user can also define a :code:`seed` parameter with any integer value, which allows for repeatable results of the
+underlying random processes, and therefore, sequence of uncertain forecasts for a given test set up.

 When obtaining forecasts with the :code:`/forecast` request, if a scenario with uncertainty has been
-configured, and the forecast request includes temperature or GHI, the
+configured, and the forecast request includes ambient temperature (:code:`TDryBul`) or GHI (:code:`HGloHor`),
-:code:`interval` parameter is limited to one hour and the :code:`horizon` parameter
-is limited to less-than-or-equal to 48 hours.
+the :code:`horizon` parameter is limited to less-than-or-equal to 48 hours.
 In addition, the forecast and
-associated error will only be updated at the start of each hour of simulation time.
+associated error with these variables will only be updated at the start of each hour of simulation time.
+Use of the :code:`interval` parameter will interpolate the forecasts to the specified interval,
+but for forecast variables with uncertainty, the interpolation will be linear based on an underlying
+uncertain forecast with interval of one hour, consistent with the validation of the error models as described above.

 Code Integration and Related Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~